 One of Victory in the Valley's favorite programs is named "Canine Friends."
-In 2014, VV's Canine Friends Pet Therapy Program celebrated its 10th year of service to cancer patients and families.
-Handlers and their Certified Therapy Dogs volunteer to participate in this exciting outreach.
-These caring volunteers offer visitation, free of charge, at Victory in the Valley's Hospitality Centre, Victory House, VV Support Groups and cancer patients at home or nursing homes upon request.|
+In 2021, VV's Canine Friends Pet Therapy Program celebrates its 17th year of service to cancer patients and families.
+Handlers and their Certified Therapy Dogs volunteer to participate in this rewarding program.
+These caring volunteers offer visitation, free of charge, at Victory in the Valley's Hospitality Centre, Victory House, VV Support Groups, and Cancer Center of Kansas Treatment Rooms (Wichita and Newton facilities).

 The Canine Friends Program is "dedicated to providing comfort and companionship by sharing a dog with cancer patients and their families to improve the quality of their lives and enhance the possibility of recovery."

 Canine Friends are Certified Therapy dogs who pass a rigorous test to insure they are well mannered guests.
 This "warm and fuzzy" outreach is guaranteed to be a "Bone-A-Fide" success!

 If you would like to have your dog certified to participate in the Canine Friends program, please contact us for more information.

 Caregivers are not overlooked at VV.
 We know they are dealing with their own fears and struggles when a loved one is

 fighting cancer.
 Caregivers are invited to most VV Support Groups.
 "Caregiver Cancer Buddies" are available to offer

 one-on-one support by phone or in person to other caregivers.